 Howard has worked in the pharmaceutical and biotechnology industries for over 30 years.
-Howard is currently a Board Director of the development-stage biopharmaceuticals companies: Juno (Non-Executive Chairman) and Immunogen.
+Howard is currently a non-executive director of the development-stage biopharmaceutical company, Juno.

 Howard’s past non-profit board appointments include the industry associations BIO and PhRMA, as well as Oakland Children’s Hospital and Fox Chase Hospital.